The case for employee training at business school

 3. Support for participating in MBA courses

 Have you ever faced problems with the high cost of sending executive candidates to a business school abroad, or the low retention rate of those who obtain an MBA?
-We offer weekend programs which allow students to obtain their MBA while working on weekdays.
+We offer weekend programs that allow students to obtain their MBA while working on weekdays.
 In these programs, all the courses are held on weekends, taking into consideration the difficulty concentrating which may be experienced by professionals during lectures given at the office, in the field, or when together with clients.
 Over 600 participants annually in the weekend MBA programs find an optimal environment for training: where students can discuss and make connections with representatives of different fields and backgrounds.
-Students must make their best effort to graduate, as we adhere to a curve evaluation grading policy.
-There are subsidizing options available to those for whom it is difficult to send employees on weekends, such as the training and education benefits system provided by the Ministry of Health, Labor and Welfare.

 We provide business succession training programs for smaller companies in need of training specifically for successors of established businesses rather than corporate training for employees.
 In this program, participants build a long-term strategy for the growth of their own company with Business School faculty, considering the feelings, philosophy, and words of the founder, the change of the business over time, and other factors of which they are not usually aware.
 We offer a learning place for leaders of the next generation who find themselves in the same situation, for those who wonder which style of leadership to choose, or those unfamiliar with how to navigate or guide a corporate culture cultivated by their predecessors.